mingshuwang/mingshu-website/content/authors/Rui Deng/_index.md

 ---
 # Display name
-title: Xinyi Yuan
+title: Rui Deng

 # Full name (for SEO)
-first_name: Xinyi
+first_name: Rui
-last_name: Yuan
+last_name: Deng

 # Username (this should match the folder name)
 authors:
-  - xinyi-yuan
+  - Rui Deng

 # Is this the primary user of the site?
 superuser: false